hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 ['16', '1', '34119999', '34119998']
 ```

 In this pattern, `\d` means the collection of numbers, i.e. `[0-9]`.
 The `+` specifies a repetition count of one or multiple.
 You can see that all the numeric substrings are extracted.
 However, not all of them are telephone numbers.
-Gievn a bit domain knowledge, we know that the phone numbers in Hong Kong have 8 digits.
+Given a bit domain knowledge, we know that the phone numbers in Hong Kong have 8 digits.
 So we can adjust our pattern to use a repetition number of `{8}`:

 ```python
 >>> pattern = re.compile(r'\d{8}')